vtexdocs/dev-portal-content/docs/guides/Troubleshooting/my-store-is-slow-or-unavailable.md

 ### Third party scripts on FastStore

-[Third party scripts](https://www.faststore.dev/how-to-guides/performance/handling-the-impact-of-third-party-scripts) may also can cause your site to be slow, see this article to learn [how to handle the impact of third-party scripts](https://www.faststore.dev/how-to-guides/performance/handling-the-impact-of-third-party-scripts) on your FastStore project.
+[Third party scripts](https://www.faststore.dev/how-to-guides/performance/handling-the-impact-of-third-party-scripts) may also cause your site to be slow, see this article to learn [how to handle the impact of third-party scripts](https://www.faststore.dev/how-to-guides/performance/handling-the-impact-of-third-party-scripts) on your FastStore project.